A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 ✘ Persistent symptoms: When the inflammation and associated symptoms persist for more than two weeks.

-✘ Worsening of symptoms: An increase in redness, swelling or pain, especially if pus forms or the inflammation spreads.
+✘ Worsening of symptoms: An increase in redness, swelling, or pain, especially if pus forms or the inflammation spreads.

 ✘ Fever or general malaise: These may be signs of a spreading infection.